eove/his-api/README.md

 # HIS API

-Documentation, clients or examples to connect to HIS (Hospital Information System) features on Eove devices
+Documentation, clients or examples to connect to HIS (Hospital Information System) features on EOVE devices

 ## Node.JS client